 “We know that safety concerns about LNG facilities often overshadow discussion of the projects.
 We will be reviewing today’s decision and evaluating alternative options to reliably address the growing demand for natural gas in this region,” Manning added.

-Despite FERC's rejection of the Providence terminal, it granted approval to Weaver's Cove LNG, the other proposed Northeast LNG terminal that was on the regular meeting agenda last week.
+Despite FERC’s rejection of the Providence terminal, it granted approval to the other proposed Northeast LNG terminal on the meeting agenda, Weaver’s Cove LNG.
 The Mayor of Fall River was even in attendance along with other state and federal officials, showing their longstanding opposition to the proposal.

 But unlike the Providence terminal, the Weaver’s Cove project, which is being built by Amerada Hess Corp. and Poten & Partners, passed muster because of numerous safety and security conditions imposed by the Commission, FERC said.

 The $250 million Fall River, MA, LNG project would provide 800 MMcf/d of peak sendout capacity, 400 MMcf/d of baseload supply and 200,000 metric tons of LNG storage.
 The project would take up 68 of 73 acres at a former petroleum import terminal on the Taunton River, which feeds into Mount Hope Bay and Narragansett Bay about 50 miles south of Boston.
 Mill River Pipeline LLC would build two short pipelines to the Algonquin Gas Transmission system from the terminal to carry 400,000 Dth/d on average.